scverse/ecosystem-packages/README.md

 -   [ ] The package uses automated software tests and runs them via continuous integration (CI)
 -   [ ] The package provides API documentation via a website or README
 -   [ ] The package uses scverse datastructures where appropriate (i.e. AnnData, MuData or SpatialData and their modality-specific extensions)
--   [ ] I am a author or maintainer of the tool and agree on listing the package on the scverse website
+-   [ ] I am an author or maintainer of the tool and agree on listing the package on the scverse website

 ### Recommended